Whee! Here’s the First Salary Survey from Women in eDiscovery!: eDiscovery Trends

 A couple of notable stats from the eight-page report, which is available here:

 - 84% of respondents work primarily in-office vs. remotely.
 For the 16% of respondents who answered that they work primarily remotely, California, Arizona, and Texas were the 3 states with the most remote workers.

 - Review Platform Certifications were consistently the top certifications held across job titles with the exceptions of Law Clerks and Paralegal/Legal Assistants, for which Paralegal Certifications was the top certification (both at 19% of total respondents).
 12% of respondents held the ACEDS Certification and only 5% of respondents held a Project Management Certification, even though it was the top task performed across all job titles.

 The report is chock-full of infographics (have I told you lately how much I love infographics?), especially with regard to compensation, so check it out!

 Here’s a Friday bonus link not related to anything eDiscovery related.
 Do you ever have trouble guessing who the villain is in some movies?
 Here’s a clue for you that may make it easier.
 Enjoy! :o)

 So, what do you think?
-Does your organization require you to change passwords periodically?
+Do you wonder where you stand in your profession, compensation-wise?
 Please share any comments you might have or if you’d like to know more about a particular topic.